thomasingalls/holisticparallelogram/README.md

 - Merge the production branch of the repo with the master branch
 - Log in to the Digital Ocean droplet using: `ssh root@xxx.xxx.xxx.x` (get your droplet IP Address from Digital Ocean)
 - If the `ssh` fails three times, you'll be prompted for the password
-- Enter UNIX Password for your Digital Ocean droplet (go to Access menu if you need to reset)
+- Enter UNIX Password for your Digital Ocean droplet (go to the Access menu if you need to reset it)
 - Either clone down your production repo, or `cd` into the root directory
 - `git pull origin master`
 - `npm install`
 - `webpack`
 - `cd server`
-- `ls` to see if config exists, if not, create it as below
+- `ls` to see if the `config` directory exists, if not, create it as below
 - `mkdir config`
 - `cd config`
 - `ls` and look to see if the below files are already on the server, if not, add them as below